-Is it possible to take real pictures of ghosts?
+Is it possible to get a picture of ghost?
 Some people think so.
 Ghosts are commonly believed to show up on film as "orbs," small round lights that can vary in size and color.
 These orbs can't be seen with the naked eye, but can be captured with just about any type of camera.
 With a little time and patience (and access to the right "hot spots"), you can take your own ghost pictures.

 Time Required: Depends on the ghosts